18 Online Shopping Traps and Scams To Watch Out For

 Rather than click on the link, you should visit the shipper's website directly and use your tracking or order confirmation number to verify the status of your package, according to CNBC.

 Bypassing Sketchy Contact Information

 Reputable retailers will typically have a summary of who they are in an "About Us" section where you can check out the company's background, values and mission.
 Legitimate companies also typically have a "Contact Us" section where shoppers can send service complaints and questions.

 An "About Us" or "Contact Us" section can help build a retailer's transparency and trustworthiness.
-If you have doubts about a website’s authenticity or you're concerned about a scam attempt, make sure to confirm the retailer has an available line of communication with its customers.
+If you have doubts about a website's authenticity or are concerned about a scam attempt, confirm the retailer has an available line of communication with its customers.